[Skip to Content]

 2. Praise accomplishments and provide support in areas where your teen struggles.

 3. Provide a quiet place to do homework.
-Minimize distractions, such as TV and digital devices.
+Minimize distractions, such as TV and electronic devices.

-4. As schoolwork gets harder, your teen may struggle academically.
-If this happens, work with the school staff to determine the cause, such a learning or attention problem, bullying, or other stressors.
+4. As schoolwork gets harder, your teen may struggle.
+If this happens, work with the school staff to find the cause, such a learning or attention problem, bullying, or other stressors.

 5. Peer pressure can lead to risky behaviors, such as drinking or smoking.
-Know who your kids are spending time with and make sure that an adult is monitoring them.
+Know who your teen spends time time with and make sure that an adult monitors them.

 Self